strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Get notified and update to a new SpacetimeDB version.

 ## Community Made
-   - This asset is created by a Swedish artist and MMO developer who wanted a way to manage SpacetimeDB directly in Unity for their own ongoing indie game project.
+   - Created by an MMO developer who wanted to manage SpacetimeDB directly in Unity.
    If you like this asset and would buy me a coffee or beer if we met in real life, please consider <a href="https://ko-fi.com/northernrogue">buying me a coffee</a>.

 ## License